Aubrey Levin: Court of Appeal of Alberta

 On 23 April 2014 the Court of Appeal of Alberta, in a unanimous decision, upheld the 2013 conviction.
 Levin was ordered to report, within 48 hours, to begin a five-year sentence at an unnamed institution.

 Early release from prison

 In 2016, CBC obtained information that the Parole Board of Canada had granted Levin day parole.
 By March 2016 he was living in a halfway house.
 The 76-year-old had requested full pardon.
 Levin told the Parole Board that the "victims lied and that the police and the courts...had it in for [him]".
 Assessments included a "scathing" psychological evaluation, and statements that Levin appeared to "have little concern for [his] victims, that he was "manipulative" and presented himself as "victim of the system."
 Levin denied that he had "any sexual motive or basis for your sexual offences" and that he was not "aware that what he was doing was a criminal act in Canada as it's allowed in his home country of South Africa."

+On 1 February 2023, Levin applied for release from sex offender registration.
+Then aged 84, elderly, infirm, cognitively impaired, and allegedly unable to meet the physical registration requirements, Levin then of Vancouver was granted early termination when the Crown did not oppose.